TIBCOSoftware/snappydata/docs/howto.md

-This section provides several examples using which, you can understand and try common operations such as, starting a cluster, creating tables, ingesting streaming data and running queries using SnappyData.
+This section provides several topics using which, you can understand and try common operations such as, starting a cluster, creating tables, ingesting streaming data and running queries using SnappyData.

-You can also follow the instructions given in examples source code to run them directly.
-Source code for these examples is located in the **quickstart/src/main/scala/org/apache/spark/examples/snappydata** directory of SnappyData product distribution.

 **Running the Examples:**
+Topics in this section refer to source code examples that are shipped with product.
+Instructions to run those examples are given in the source code.

+Source code for these examples is located in the **quickstart/src/main/scala/org/apache/spark/examples/snappydata** and in **quickstart/python** directories of SnappyData product distribution.

 You can run the examples any of the following ways:

-* **In the Local Mode**: It spawns a single node SnappyData system) by using `bin/run-example` script
+* **In the Local Mode**: By using `bin/run-example` script (to run Scala examples) or by using `bin/spark-submit` script (to run Python examples).
+It spawns a single node SnappyData system in this case.

-* **As a Job**:	Submitted as a [job](#howto-job) to an already running SnappyData cluster
+* **As a Job**:	Many of the Scala examples are also implemented as a SnappyData [job](#howto-job).
+In this case, examples can be submitted as a job to an already running SnappyData.
+Refer to [jobs](#howto-job) section for details how to run a job.

 The following topics are covered in this section: